kderme/gsoc/blog/rqlite-test.md

 the leader could rely on the heartbeat mechanism to provide a form of lease [9], but this would rely on timing for safety (it assumes bounded clock skew).
 ```
-So the paper allows opion: a leader should either contact a quorum or if the mechanism of leader lease is used, it should check if its lease time has expired.
+So the paper allows option: a leader should either contact a quorum or if the mechanism of leader lease is used, it should check if its lease time has expired.

 The raft implementations provide also different levels of consistency for read operations:
 - Any node, leader or not, answers to read operations.